What A Nutritionist Eats in a Day | Shelby Hummel, MS, LN

 A perk of working with a dozen nutritionists and like-minded colleagues is seeing the creative combinations that are brought in for lunch.
 That nosiness curiosity was the inspiration for our blog series of what does a nutritionist eat in a day?
 So far we’ve seen two days of Alyssa’s creative meals (here and here), been inspired to try an new recipe with Britni and intrigued to try Brenna’s fast breakfast solution.

-Today we’re following along with Shelby, another Nutritional Weight & Wellness nutritionist, as she shares how she eats throughout the week, what’s always in the freezer and more to get you out of any meal ruts this summer.
+Today we’re following along with Shelby, another Nutritional Weight & Wellness nutritionist, as she shares how she eats throughout the week, what’s always in the freezer and more to get you out of any meal ruts.

 We usually meal plan on the weekend, but in reverse.
 We start by heading to the farmer's market or grocery shopping on Sunday, then we take it from there and piece together a meal plan based on what we found, what was in season, on sale, etc.

 That plan typically gets us through Thursday, and that evening we’ll go shopping again.
 For us, this type of meal planning allows flexibility.
 A perfect example is last week when we had a plan to get rotisserie chicken, but the co-op was out.
 It was 8:30 pm so we quickly got ground chicken instead and threw together tacos.
 Sometimes with my schedule, I get home so late (which I’m sure a lot of people can relate to) that we try to keep a few things on hand so that if the day falls apart, we have some sort of ground meat or eggs to make a quick meal.
 We might make a breakfast for dinner type of meal.
 It’s not always gorgeous, but it works!